geocoder-php/GeocoderLaravel/README.md

 // ...
 try {
     $geocode = Geocoder::geocode('10 rue Gambetta, Paris, France');
-    // ...
+    // The GoogleMapsProvider will return a result var_dump($geocode);
 } catch (\Exception $e) {
-    // Here we will get "The FreeGeoIpProvider does not support Street addresses." ;) echo $e->getMessage();
+    // No exception will be thrown here echo $e->getMessage();
 }
 ```